 Though Powlison recognizes some practical, helpful application by Chapman toward thoughtfulness, the argument continues that even pagans do that for the give-to-get conquest.
 And for us, from this former mindset we must flee!

-Beloved, looking to Chapman and his book for advice, and all its spin off versions for children, teens and singles, is not wise.
-It will send you in the opposite direction of God’s Word, building a house on sand (Mt 7:26-27).
-As always, be alert and avoid any opposing or conflicting theologies toward God’s Word (Psalm 1:1-6).
+Hence, from Powlison’s Berean review, we can conclude that looking to Chapman and his book for advice, and all its spin off versions for children, teens and singles, is not wise.
+It will send one in the opposite direction of God’s Word, building a house on sand (Mt 7:26-27).
+As always, sisters, be alert and avoid any opposing or conflicting theologies toward God’s Word (Psalm 1:1-6).
 Refuse to receive vain, empty, ear-tickling philosophies which are assuredly found in psychology models and practices (Col 2:8).

-If your marriage needs help, may you be encouraged here to seek biblical counseling through the National Association of Nouthetic Counselors (NANC) or pastors, elders, teachers in like-mindedness honoring the doctrines of the authority and sufficiency of the Scriptures for all matters of life, faith and heart/mind/soul/spirit.
+If your marriage needs help, may you be encouraged here to seek biblical counseling for you and your husband through the Association of Certified Biblical Counselors (ACBC renamed) or pastors, elders, teachers in like-mindedness honoring the doctrines of the authority and sufficiency of the Scriptures for all matters of life, faith and heart/mind/soul/spirit.

 A Christmas newsletter began going ga-ga over this book in that it “caused them to analyze, reassess and reaffirm their purpose in life” and “to develop a personal mission statement for the years to come.”
 After reading this positive recommendation for Buford, I was compelled to do some research.
 Just as we saw a raving promotion for this book in our personal mail, Dr. Gilley doesn’t miss to mention its numerous “great read” recommendations, in all its editions, for the believer in the Christian community.